What is hemoglobin and does it affect my eligibility to donate?

-What causes a low hematocrit?
+What causes low hemoglobin?

 What should I do if my count is low?

-Making sure you have a normal hematocrit is very important to your good health.
+Making sure you have a normal hemoglobin is very important to your good health.
 In some cases, a person whose blood count is chronically low may have anemia, which means a blood count lower than the normal range.